AIM Program (Advanced Immersion and Mentoring)

 Watch a Short Video About the Residential Experience:

-- The virtual one-week experience will run from Monday, July 22, to Friday, July 26.
+• The virtual one-week experience will run from Monday, July 21, to Friday, July 25, with an early move-in on Wednesday, August 20, for special programming for cohort participants.

 Both formats will include a variety of sessions to address academic opportunities and resources, exercises in leadership development, and tips and tools to support an increased sense of belonging and overall well-being at W&L.